 First, we’ll look at the overall design, the quality of the video, and how user-friendly it is.
 Then, when we’re done, we can pass judgment.

-If your home is not reachable via wired Ethernet, wireless IP cameras (there are other solutions out there) can be a good alternative.
+If your home is not reachable via wired Ethernet, wireless IP cameras (other solutions) can be a good alternative.

 For example, the HeimVision HM241 is an all-in-one surveillance kit with 4 wireless IP cameras and a compatible wireless NVR.

-The interesting thing about this kit is that the cameras can be connected via Ethernet if possible.
+The interesting thing about this kit is that the cameras can be connected via Ethernet.
 So you can choose Wi-Fi or Ethernet depending on the installation location.

-This review will look at the HM241 surveillance camera design, video quality, connectivity, installation, and strength.
+This review will examine the HM241 surveillance camera design, video quality, connectivity, installation, and strength.

 Heimvision HM241 1080P Wireless Security Camera System